-Bankruptcy is the legal status of someone – or some company – unable to pay off debt.
-It is a status that can only be given by a court, either a state court or a federal court.
+Bankruptcy is the legal status for an individual or company unable to pay off outstanding debt.
+It is a status that can only be granted by a state or federal court.

 Generally, personal bankruptcy is considered a last resort for people inundated with loans or bills.
-Although going bankrupt is an effective way to wipe out most or all debt obligations, the process leaves long-lasting consequences.
+Although going bankrupt is an effective way to wipe out most or all debt obligations, there are long-lasting consequences.

 Bankruptcy will negatively affect your credit and future ability to use money.
 It may prevent or delay foreclosure on a home and repossession of a car.
 It can also stop wage garnishment and other legal actions of creditors attempting to collect debts.

-In addition, filing for bankruptcy can be a complex and costly process , and experts ask anyone considering bankruptcy first to consider other options more seriously.
+In addition, filing for bankruptcy can be a complex and costly process.
+Experts suggest investigating other options seriously before considering bankruptcy.

 Bankruptcy in the United States